 - Where their ads just so funny and well done that you didn’t even hesitate to make a purchase?

-Again, try to consider your reader’s mindset here.
+Again, when you write affiliate product reviews, try to consider your reader’s mindset here.

 What is it all about?